AIware Leadership Bootcamp 2024

 Quality Assurance, Governance, and Responsible AIware Development

-Qinghua Lu, Bram Adams, Prem Devanbu, Gopi Krishnan Rajbahadur, and Zhen Ming (Jack) Jiang.
-Moderator: TBD
+Qinghua Lu, Bram Adams, Prem Devanbu, Gopi Krishnan Rajbahadur, Audris Mockus and Zhen Ming (Jack) Jiang.
+Moderator: Gustavo Oliva

 This panel will discuss the interplay between quality assurance, governance structures, and responsible AIware development practices.
 It will explore key topics such as compliance frameworks, governance strategies, and emerging legislation that shape the development and deployment of AI systems.
 The discussion will also address responsible AI, emphasizing ethical considerations, transparency, and risk mitigation in AI-powered systems.
 Panelists will share insights on balancing innovation with regulatory compliance, ensuring high-quality and trustworthy AIware, and managing the challenges of accountability in AIware.